 The exact cause of asthma isn't known.
 Researchers think some genetic and environmental factors interact to cause asthma, most often early in life.
 These factors include:

 If asthma or atopy runs in your family, exposure to irritants (for example, tobacco smoke) might make your airways more reactive to substances in the air.

 Some factors might be more likely to cause asthma in certain people than in others.
 Researchers continue to explore what causes asthma.

 One theory researchers have for what causes asthma is called the hygiene hypothesis.
 They believe that our Western lifestyle—with its emphasis on hygiene and sanitation—has resulted in changes in our living conditions and an overall decline in infections in early childhood.

 Many young children no longer have the same types of environmental exposures and infections as children did in the past.
 This affects the way that young children's immune systems develop during very early childhood, and it may increase their risk for atopy and asthma.
 This is especially true for children who have close family members with one or both of these conditions.

 Asthma affects people of all ages, but it most often starts during childhood.
 In the United States, more than 25 million people are known to have asthma.
 About 7 million of these people are children.

 Young children who often wheeze and have respiratory infections—as well as certain other risk factors—are at highest risk of developing asthma that continues beyond 6 years of age.
 The other risk factors include having allergies, eczema (an allergic skin condition), or parents who have asthma.

 Among children, more boys have asthma than girls.
-But among adults, the disease affects men and women equally.
+But after 15 years of age, more women have asthma than men.
 It's not clear whether or how sex and sex hormones play a role in causing asthma.

 Most, but not all, people who have asthma have allergies.